Clervaux

-Clervaux (/fr/; Clierf /lb/ or locally Cliärref /lb/; Clerf /de/) is a commune and town in northern Luxembourg, situated in the canton of the same name.
+Clervaux (/fr/; Klierf /lb/ or locally Cliärref /lb/; Clerf /de/) is a commune and town in northern Luxembourg, situated in the canton of the same name.

 The town's arms, granted in 1896, show three blackbirds on a gold ground in the chief of a red shield, as a variation of the arms of the former Lords of Clervaux.

-As of 2024, the town of Clervaux, which lies in the southwest of the commune, has a population of 1,572.
+As of 2025, the town of Clervaux, which lies in the southwest of the commune, has a population of 1,609.